 As for that name, it honours Empress Maria Theresa (1717-1780), who inherited a Habsburg mess and laid the foundations for the dynasty’s success and survival into the early 20th century.

-The square forms part of many a visitor’s walking tour of Vienna (Céline and Jesse wander through it in the movie Before Sunrise), but its big moment comes at the end of the year.
+The square now forms part of many a visitor’s walking tour of Vienna (Céline and Jesse also wander through it in the movie Before Sunrise), but its big moment comes at the end of the year.

 From around mid-November, Maria-Theresien-Platz plays host to the Weihnachtsdorf Christmas market.